- Media & Events

 1055 Canada Pl | Vancouver, BC V6C 0C3

-Located on Vancouver’s waterfront with a dramatic mountain backdrop, the award-winning Vancouver Convention Centre offers one of the most beautiful settings in the world and convenient access to all the major visitor amenities in the downtown core.
+Located on Vancouver’s waterfront with a dramatic mountain backdrop, the award-winning Vancouver Convention Centre West offers one of the most beautiful settings in the world and convenient access to all the major visitor amenities in the downtown core.
 As British Columbia’s flagship convention centre, the facility hosts more than 500 events and welcomes hundreds of thousands of attendees each year, while generating significant economic activity for the province.

 1055 Canada Pl | Vancouver, BC V6C 0C3

-At the Vancouver Convention Centre, you’re at the centre of it all.
+At the Vancouver Convention Centre West, you’re at the centre of it all.
 Thousands of quality hotel rooms are steps away.
 So are a variety of restaurant, entertainment and retail options and a vibrant nightlife.
 And our harbour front setting offers unique access to a variety of recreational opportunities in a spectacular, scenic setting against a backdrop of mountains, ocean and parks.

 Downtown Vancouver – 180 West Georgia Street